UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

 .. code:: json

   {
-     "inputs" : {},
+	"inputs": {},

-	 "activities" : {},
+	 "activities": {},

 	 "subworkflows": {},

 	 "transitions": [],

-	 "variables" : [],
+	 "variables": [],

-	 "notification" : "optional_notification_url",
+	 "notification": "optional_notification_url",

 	 "tags": ["tag1", "tag2", "..." ],
   }

 Activities, sub-workflows and transitions make up the workflow logic.

 Both activities and sub-workflows are JSON maps (since UNICORE 9.0), where the key is the unique identifier of the element.
-(The 8.x format of using JSON arrays with "id" elements is still supported)
+The 8.x format of using JSON arrays with *id* elements is still supported.

 Here is a simple example of two tasks that are to be run in a sequence: